inthescales/lyre-site/blog/2022-7-24-what-is-lyres-dictionary.md

 ---
 layout: post
 title: "What and why?"
-excerpt: "Answering what is Lyre's Dictionary, and why did I create it?"
+description: "Answering what is Lyre's Dictionary, and why did I create it?"
 tags: what why
 ---